-Claim: Motorists in a number of U.S. states can be fined for failing to slow down or change lanes when passing parked emergency vehicles.
+Claim: Motorists in most U.S. states can be fined for failing to slow down or change lanes when passing parked emergency vehicles.

 Let my misfortune be a lesson for you.
 This is a long story, but a must read.
 This really happened to me yesterday (12/10/03).